yutokun/Spherical-Media-Player/README.md

 # Spherical Media Player

 Spherical Video / Photo Player for macOS.
+VLC and GoPro Player support spherical media, but they rely on specific metadata.
+This program can play these media as spherical without needing it.

 Made with Unity.